arwes/arwes/guidelines/purpose.md

 even holograms, and it should give users the impression that they are controlling sophisticated futuristic devices.

+## Energetic and Vibrant

+All components should connect with the user visually and aurally.
+By navigating, things should not just appear or disappear; they should feel as if they are being assembled, evolved, and decomposed.
+The experience of using them should be that of an explorer or a creator.

+Glowing elements should inspire energy and animation should activate it.
+Users should feel connected with the system.

 ## Clean and Sleek

 Design does not have to be cryptic to feel advanced.
 Elements should be shown clearly